JinLover/dietnb/README.md

 **1. Automatic Activation (Recommended)**

-After installing, run this in your terminal (with your virtual environment activated):
+After installation, run this command in your terminal (with your virtual environment activated):

 ```bash
 dietnb install